-Subscribers are authorized governmental/public organization to use Subscriber Certificates issued by the GSSL CA, and Subscribers have Subscriber Certificates.
-According to section 3.2 and in order to use the

-Certificate, he/she must agree to the responsibilities and obligations described in the Terms of Use prior to issuing the Certificate.
+Subscribers are authorized governmental/public organization to use Subscriber Certificates issued by the GSSL CA. According to section 3.2, he/she must agree to the responsibilities and obligations described in the Terms of Use prior to issuing the Certificate in order to use the Certificate.